ForgeEssentials/FERemotePanel/README.md

  3. Run `composer install` (Get composer from https://getcomposer.org/download/)
  4. Set the `web` directory as document root
  5. (Optionally) Configure settings via `config/config.json`
+ 6. Use `/remote` command as a player on your MC server to get your personal login data

 ## Configuration (config.json)